s-marley/jsaa/README.md

 # jsaa
 ### A JavaScript implementation of astronomical algorithms
-This is may attempt to reproduce a number of the astronomical algorithms written in [Jean Meuss' book](http://www.willbell.com/math/mc1.htm) of the same name.
+This is my attempt to reproduce a number of the astronomical algorithms written in [Jean Meuss' book](http://www.willbell.com/math/mc1.htm) of the same name.
 It is heavily based on AA+ code written in C++ by [PJ Naughter](http://www.naughter.com/aa.html) and I am currently using it for a planisphere project.
-It is my attempt to learn a bit of JavaScript and practise TDD using [QUnit](http://qunitjs.com/).
+It is helping me to learn a bit of JavaScript and practise TDD using [QUnit](http://qunitjs.com/).

 #### Things that currently work
 * The positions of the planets Mercruy, Venus, Jupiter & Pluto